FOG and your Restaurant

 - Inspect your grease interceptor frequently.
 To function properly, no more than 25% of the depth of the gravity grease interceptor should be floating oil, grease, and accumulated sediment on the bottom of the interceptor.

 - All interceptors should be inspected frequently, and serviced (cleaned) regularly.

 - Practice “dry clean up”.
-Use scrappers and paper towels to pre clean serving ware, pots, pans, and cooking surfaces prior to cleaning them with soap and water.
+Use scrapers and paper towels to pre clean serving ware, pots, pans, and cooking surfaces prior to cleaning them with soap and water.

-Be cautious of chemicals and additives (including soaps and detergents) that claim to dissolve grease.
+Chemicals, enzymes and additives (including soaps and detergents) that claim to dissolve grease are prohibited.
 These additives simply pass the grease down the pipes where it will clog the lines in another area.
-They are a waste of money.

-For additional information on gravity grease interceptors, licensed grease haulers, or additional “FOG” Best Management Practices, please contact the Lake County Special Districts Administration at 263-0119.
+For additional information on gravity grease interceptors,hydro mechanical, licensed grease haulers, or additional “FOG” Best Management Practices, please contact the Lake County Special Districts Administration at 263-0119.

 Lake County Special Districts